-Ezra Axelrod is a London and Colombia-based music composer for film, dance and theatre.
+Ezra Axelrod is a Colombia and London-based music composer for film, dance and theatre.
 He specialises in film scoring, contemporary electronic and acoustic production, string arrangement, and songwriting.
 Ezra releases instrumental music on the record label Land Recordings under the monicker Solhund.

 He received his Masters in Composition for Screen at the Royal College of Music in 2016.

-Originally from a small town in Eastern Oregon, Ezra's music draws from the many environments he loves: from the wide-open landscapes of his childhood to the barren coast of Iceland, from the jutting peaks of Colombia to the busy labyrinth of London's streets.
+Originally from a small town in Eastern Oregon, Ezra's music draws from the many environments he loves: from the wide-open landscapes of his childhood to the crossroads of musical traditions in Colombia and London.